Darkmux/cyberspy/README.md

 ```bash
 spy list <tools|banners>
 ```
-> Find and update CyberSpy to its latest version.
+> Find and update CyberSky to its latest version.
 (Run it whenever they enter the terminal).
 ```bash
 spy update
 ```
-> Completely uninstall CyberSpy and go back to the default Termux (only use it if you don't like cyberspy).
+> Completely uninstall CyberSky and go back to the default Termux (only use it if you don't like cybersky).
 ```bash
 spy uninstall
 ```